SueMottet/Election_Analysis/README.md

   ![Election Audit Command Line Output image](/Resources/results_printed_terminal.png)

-2. The winning candidate results and county election results are saved to the election_analysis.txt file included in the Resource folder in the repository as shown here:
+2. The winning candidate results and county election results are saved to the election_results.txt file included in the Resource folder in the repository as shown here:

   ![Election Audit Text File image](/Resources/results_output_textfile.png)